Updated on February 22, 2020

 What are the best legal sportsbooks in Illinois?

 Right now, we can’t tell you what the best legal bookmakers in Illinois are because the infrastructure isn’t there.
-There are well over 30 venues that could potentially open a sportsbook in Illinois.
+There are 10 existing casinos that could potentially open a sportsbook in Illinois.
 There are also casinos that haven’t been built quite yet that plan to open with sportsbooks.

 As the industry grows, check back here because we will list all the top operators.

 What are the top legal online betting sites in Illinois?

 The same answer applies here as above.
 When Illinois sports betting sites go live, we’ll make sure you’re the first to know.
 One important aspect to keep in mind is that online sports betting sites in Illinois that don’t want to tether to a retail location can’t open until 18 months after the first retail sportsbook opens.

 This rule was written as a way to punish operators such as FanDuel and DraftKings for operating daily fantasy sports in an unregulated fashion in the state.
 To add to this, online operators who wish to do business in the state without tethering to a retail casino will have to pay a licensing fee of $20 million.

 These factors will ultimately slow the rollout of mobile sports betting apps in Illinois and the number of online operators who can afford to be in the market.